Takopi's Original Sin: Manga

 Shueisha's Manga Plus service published chapters of the series in English simultaneously with their Japanese release.
-On February 3, 2023, Viz Media announced that they licensed the manga for English publication.
+In February 2023, Viz Media announced that it licensed the manga for English publication; the series was released as a single volume on November 21 of that same year.

-Volume list
+Volumes

+Anime

+In December 2024, it was announced that the series would receive an anime adaptation.
+It was later revealed to be an original net animation (ONA) produced by Enishiya, with TBS Television handling planning and production duties.
+The six-episode miniseries was directed and written by Shinya Iino, with character designs and chief animation direction handled by Keita Nagahara, and music composed by Yoshiaki Fujisawa.
+The series was released from June 28 to August 2, 2025, on various streaming platforms, including Netflix, Amazon Prime Video, Abema, and U-Next.
+The opening theme song is "Happy Lucky Chappy" (ハッピーラッキーチャッピー), performed by Ano, while the ending theme song is "Glass no Sen" (がらすの線), performed by Tele.
+Crunchyroll streamed the series outside Asia.
+Medialink licensed the series in the Asia-Pacific for streaming on Ani-One Asia's YouTube channel.

+Episodes

 Reception

 Takopi's Original Sin won the Excellence Prize at the 51st Japan Cartoonists Association Awards in 2022.
 The series ranked third in the 2023 edition of Takarajimasha's Kono Manga ga Sugoi! list of best manga for male readers.
 The series ranked ninth on "The Best Manga 2023 Kono Manga wo Yome!" ranking by Freestyle magazine.
-It has been nominated for the 16th Manga Taishō in 2023, and for the 27th Tezuka Osamu Cultural Prize in the same year.
+It was nominated for the 16th Manga Taishō in 2023, and ranked 10th out of 11 nominees; it has been nominated for the 27th Tezuka Osamu Cultural Prize in the same year.
+The manga was nominated for the 54th Seiun Award in the Best Comic category in 2023.

 In February 2022, it was reported that the series surpassed the 2 million views per day on the Shōnen Jump+ platform.
 The first volume sold 41,277 copies in its first week, and the second volume sold 198,505 copies in its first week.
 By May 2022, the manga had over 1.2 million copies in circulation, including digital versions.